wp-plugins/chatwing/readme.txt

 4. Customize plugin settings
 5. Insert chatbox as widget
 == Changelog ==
-= 1.0.7 =
-- Fix incorrect avatar URL

-= 1.0.6 =
-- Fix issue when enabling SSL premium feature
-- Update to latest API version.
-*Please note that this update will break current shortcode, because we removed old shortcode structure and add new one (use chatbox's ID, not key or alias).
-After update to version 1.0.6 please revisiting plugin settings page to get new shortcode*.

 = 1.0.5 =
 * Now user can get shortcode for chatbox from plugin setting page